-The most expensive bun in the test and also the lowest-scoring, Brumby’s Easter offering scored just 58% in the Choice test!
+The most expensive bun in the test and not the greatest scoring, Brumby’s Easter offering scored just 61% in the Choice test!

 Have you signed up to our newsletter?
 Join ellaslist to get the best family and kid-friendly events, venues, classes and things to do NEAR YOU!